TeloiDev/convstring/README.md

 # Documentation

-To start your jounrey with ConvString you need to install the package with npm.
+To start your journey with ConvString you need to install the package with npm.
 Run `npm install convstring` in the command line of your project.
 Then import it using

 ```js